Cisco says probing possible bribery in Russia, other countries

 In the filing, Cisco said the countries in the investigation collectively contribute less than 2 percent of its revenues.

-In 2010, U.S. and German authorities launched an ongoing investigation into whether Hewlett-Packard Co (HPQ.N) employees in a German subsidiary violated the act and engaged in a bribery scheme involving a 35 million euro contract to provide equipment to the Chief Public Prosecutor's Office of the Russian Federation.
+In 2010, U.S. and German authorities launched an ongoing investigation into whether Hewlett-Packard Co employees in a German subsidiary violated the act and engaged in a bribery scheme involving a 35 million euro ($44.5 million) contract to provide equipment to the Chief Public Prosecutor's Office of the Russian Federation.

 Shares of San Jose, California-based Cisco fell 0.6 percent to $21.39 on the New York Stock Exchange at midday.